wang0665/SmartDB-InfluxDB/InfluxDB.md

 - This tool provides an easy way to understand the DB base structure and you can do some simple plot to better understand the structure.

+## Database Structure

+- Dashes work just as well
+- And if you have sub points, put two spaces before the dash or star:
+  - Like this
+  - And this
+    - Like this
+    - And this
+      - dfdsfdsf
+        - dsfdsfdsf

 The Database name is "SDB"